Type II Guidelines for SURG and SURG/CW

 • Abstract: A summary of your research question and your project design.
 Researchers typically write the abstract after they have finished writing the rest of the proposal.
 Include it as the first section on the first page of your proposal.

 • Project Design and Feasibility: This is an important, larger section and should include much of the substance of your proposed project.
 It is appropriate to use your discipline-specific language to provide detail about how the project will unfold.
 How will you go about exploring your research question?
 What will be your methods?
 Are these methods in keeping with traditional approaches in this research area or is this new, uncharted territory that requires an experimental methodology?
 What is your expected timetable for carrying out this research?
+A timetable can be especially helpful to outline how the project will unfold.
 Break down the specifics of what your projects steps are going to look like.

 • Background: This is a shorter section to let the committee know what courses and/or work/research experiences have prepared you to undertake this project.
 Please include how you know the faculty mentor.
 If this is a group project with fewer than 5 people, then you should include a sentence on the responsibilities for each team member; if this is a larger group project, then please highlight the main students.